zohaibtech92/personal-etl-pipeline/README.md

 - Updated `load.py` to log the actual inserted exchange rate (not just "load succeeded") so `pipeline.log` gives a genuine at-a-glance summary of what data was captured on each run, without needing to open the database separately
-- Updated `.gitignore` to exclude generated files (`data/exchange_rates.db`, `data/pipeline.log`), since these are reproducible outputs rather than source code — anyone running the pipeline themselves will generate their own fresh copies

 **Known limitation:** since this runs on a personal laptop rather than an always-on server, the scheduled job only runs if the machine is awake at the scheduled time.
 In a production environment, this would typically run on a cloud server or use a managed scheduler (e.g., Airflow) to guarantee